‘Money plays growing role in Swiss democracy’

 Switzerland’s system of direct democracy needs more public support.
 But instead, it is getting less unfortunately.

-This is a slightly adapted version of an interview published by Democracy International (DI) and the people2power (P2P) democracy platform. swissinfo.ch is a media partner of both organisations.
+This is a slightly adapted version of an interview published by Democracy Internationalexternal link (DI) and the people2powerexternal link (P2P) democracy platform. swissinfo.ch is a media partner of both organisations.

 swissinfo.ch/P2P/DI